fariskonnakkadan/downloader/README.md

-# downloader
+# Youtube Downloader

-download files from websites
+This python script implements pytube package to download highest resolution vide from youtube.